mgalardini/pyseer/docs/usage.rst

 Phylogeny based
 ^^^^^^^^^^^^^^^
-If you have a high quality phylogeny (removing recombination, using a more accurate model of evolution) these distances may be more accurate than those from mash.
+If you have a high quality phylogeny (removing recombination, using a more accurate model of evolution) using this to calculate pairwise distances may be more accurate than mash.
 For the fixed effects model you can extract the patristic distances between all samples.
 Using a newick file::